mveinot/plex-motd/README.md

 plex_token = 'YOUR_TOKEN_HERE'
 ```

 Replacing `YOUR_TOKEN_HERE` with your X-Plex-Token string obtained from your server.
+Ensure this file is not executable.

 Before: